 The responsibility of the Wastewater Division is to safely collect and treat wastewater, produce recycled water, protect our environment and safeguard community health.
 The Wastewater Division operates 24/7 365 days a year, responding as necessary, to ensure the clean, safe and efficient operation of the city.

-The Wastewater Division operates the wastewater treatment facility at the Hale Avenue Resource Recovery Facility (HARRF) includes approximately 360 miles of pipelines and 11 pumping stations, which serves as the sanitary collection system for the community's domestic and industrial wastewater.
-Early 2019, HARRF completed an energy savings project to use biogas as fuel to generate electricity for the plant.
-The CoGen system generates enough energy to completely power the HARRF.
+The Wastewater Division operates the wastewater treatment facility at the Hale Avenue Resource Recovery Facility (HARRF), approximately 360 miles of pipelines and 11 pumping stations, which serves as the sanitary collection system for the community's domestic and industrial wastewater.
+In early 2019, an energy savings project was completed at the HARRF which uses biogas as fuel to generate electricity for the plant.
+The CoGen system generates enough energy to completely power the facility.
 For more information regarding the HARRF, click here.

 The Division consists of the following teams; environmental compliance, collections, operations and maintenance, and laboratory.

-- The Environmental Programs Division performs commercial and industrial business inspections of pretreatment devices, preventing Fats, Oil, and Grease from entering the sewer system, as well as storm water pollution management practices.
+- The Environmental Programs team performs commercial and industrial business inspections of pretreatment devices, preventing Fats, Oil, and Grease from entering the sewer system, as well as storm water pollution management practices.

 - The collections team operates, inspects and maintains the sewer collection system.